Choosing the right heating engineer

 Choose someone with lots of specific experience

-First, make sure you choose a heating engineer who has lots of specific experience of doing your type of job.
+First, make sure you choose a heating engineer who has lots of specific experience in doing your type of job.

 If it’s a boiler breakdown, for example, go for someone with experience of repairing boilers - not just a gas fitter.
 Because even though someone is a gas engineer, they might primarily be an installer, and not actually have a clue about fixing a boiler.
 People should look for the MyBuilder feedback specific to the type of job they need done.

-If your job involves gas, check whether the tradesman is Gas Safe-registered
+If your job involves gas, check whether the tradesperson is Gas Safe-registered

 Every heating engineer on the register should carry a Gas Safe ID card.
 Ask to see this card when they arrive, and don’t be afraid to make a note of the licence number so you can check it online afterwards.
 This video explains what all the information on the card means.